-MUS 2500, 2501, 3500, 3501 Chapel Choir A non-auditioned ensemble focusing on teaching basic musicianship, voice building, and sight-reading.
+MUS 2500, 2501, 3500, 3501 Chapel Choir A non-auditioned ensemble that serves as the primary choir for weekly worship services, performing music from a wide variety of religious traditions and musical styles.
 Prerequisites: Ability to match pitch.
-May be repeated for credit (maximum: 4 hours total for all ensembles).
+May be repeated for credit (maximum: 4 hours total for all ensembles)